carpentries-incubator/docker-introduction/_extras/e01-github-actions.md

 {: .source}

 We may recognize the command-line that we had previously.
-Notice that we don't need to specify the `-v` flag.
+Notice that we don't need to specify the `--mount` flag.
 Github Actions arranges the Docker environment such that the files are in the correct location.
 The last step uploads the `build` directory to the `gh-pages` branch.

 Now we should enable Github Pages on this repository: go to the "Settings" tab and scroll down to